Majors and Minors Offered

 Chinese lunch table

-During the weekly Chinese Lunch Table, students chat in Chinese with each other and with professors, Target Language Experts, and international students from China.
+During the weekly Chinese Lunch Table, students chat in Chinese with each other, professors, Target Language Experts, and international students from China.

 Chinese Club is a student-run organization that hosts meetings and events for students interested in China.
 Expand your knowledge of China and its culture outside of class.
 International students from China are regular and integral members of the club.